LKPelayoUribe/Clustering-and-Classification-Analysis/README.md

 # K-Nearest Neighbors

 In the K-nearest neighbor analysis for classification, the most accurate result is when k = 3.
-In Figure 12 the Gaussian distribution when k = 3 overlaps less than in Figure 13, when k = 100.
+In **Figure 12** the Gaussian distribution when k = 3 overlaps less than in **Figure 13**, when k = 100.
 Both do not follow an exact Gaussian model but when k = 100, the distributions are identical, making it difficult for the k-nearest neighbor to accurately classify the genes with the cancer type.
 Finally, our ROC curve when k = 3 reinforces its accuracy compared to the ROC curve when k = 100.
 When k = 3 we get an elbow shape curve, indicating the connection between sensitivity and specificity, which is more efficient.
-In Figure 15, when k = 100, the ROC curve is ineffective, just reinforcing what was found in the Gaussian distribution when k = 100.
-Reviewing the classification error results, this classification method performed the best with an error rate of 2.7% (3/108) as seen below in Table 5.
+In **Figure 15**, when k = 100, the ROC curve is ineffective, just reinforcing what was found in the Gaussian distribution when k = 100.
+Reviewing the classification error results, this classification method performed the best with an error rate of 2.7% (3/108) as seen below in **Table 5**.

 <img src="https://raw.githubusercontent.com/LKPelayoUribe/Gene-Expression-Cancer-RNA-Seq/main/KKN_pred_table5.PNG">